nikitavoloboev/data/meta/my-mind.md

 Essentially mind maps act as a digital augmentation of my mind in many ways.
 I want to visualise knowledge and thoughts and ideas I have and share most of these things with other people through this wiki, [the longer articles I write](https://medium.com/@NikitaVoloboev), the [YouTube videos I make](https://github.com/nikitavoloboev/my-youtube)  and of course finally through the [code I write](https://my.mindnode.com/ZKGETDkUaQUsL3q8q9z788CxG84oEHgDiT79GuzX#-143.5,-902.6,0) to make useful tools, apps and interactive visualisations that all can use and enjoy.

 ## How to use these mind maps
-Every mind map I made and shared is linked to some other mind map in some way.
-You can view all of these mind maps I made [here](https://my.mindnode.com/myLVaRLKytoTYBLshxGzzb75MN9cyGHbQBgaVVPp#323.6,381.4,3 "My Mind").
+Every mind map I made and shared is linked to some other mind map in some way and [this map](https://my.mindnode.com/myLVaRLKytoTYBLshxGzzb75MN9cyGHbQBgaVVPp#323.6,381.4,3 "My Mind") is the starting point.

 Some nodes contain a description which is indicated by this little symbol here that you can click :
 ![](https://i.imgur.com/RJQVHmk.png)